Operation Abercrombie: Raid

 The only Allied casualty was a commando who was shot through the ankles after failing to respond to a beachhead sentry's challenge quickly enough.
 Supporting Navy craft encountered and engaged enemy vessels, including E Boats, sinking at least one and damaging others, for three naval casualties.
 Enemy casualties were unknown.

 Review

-Experience of the operation contributed towards Operation Jubilee, the major Combined Operations raid on Dieppe, France, the following August.
+Experience of the operation contributed towards Operation Jubilee, the disastrous Combined Operations raid on Dieppe, France, the following August.